smeghead/php-snip-base64-like/README.md

 use Smeghead\SnipBase64Like\SnipBase64Like;

 $snipper = new SnipBase64Like(
     minLength: 256,            // base64 strings shorter than this are kept
-	placeholder: '[base64 payload ~%d bytes]'   // %d receives the original byte count );
+    previewLength: 100         // keep 100 leading characters from the base64 blob
+);

 $logPayload = [